Before we jump into the top must-have website engagement ideas, let’s clarify a few things.

 An effective website is all about page views, right?

 Wrong.
-Of course, having a huge number of visitors to your site is a great thing.
-But, the time they actually stick around your website is equally important.
+Of course, having a huge number of visitors to your site is a grand thing.
+But the time they actually stick around your website is equally important.

 Did you know that between 70 and 96 percent of people who leave your website never return?